slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -- Warren Buffett*

 Trust, not money, is the currency of business and life.

+> *"Who does not trust enough will not be trusted."
+-- Lao Tzu*

+> *"Words are deeds."
+-- Ludwig Wittgenstein*

+> *"Pay every debt, as if God wrote the bill."
+-- Ralph Waldo Emerson*

+> *"Quality means doing it right when no one is looking."
+-- Henry Ford*

+> *"With enough courage, you can do without a reputation."
+-- Margaret Mitchell*

+> *"Don’t aim to have others like you; aim to have them respect you." (...)
+"When you die you take absolutely nothing with you except your reputation."
+-- Kevin Kelly*

+> *"If you worry about your reputation you don’t deserve to have one."
+-- Nassim Taleb*

 > *"Your character starts out spotless.
 You can only stain it." (...)
 "The selfish reason to be ethical is that it attracts the other ethical people in the network." (...)